Dyslexia

 Assistive technology refers to devices or software used to improve the functional capabilities of individuals with disabilities.
 Besides text-to-speech software and audiobooks, there are many other forms of assistive technology that can support students with Dyslexia.

-1. Reading Pens: These devices can scan written text and read it aloud, which can be helpful for students when they encounter difficult words or phrases.
+1. Reading pens: These devices can scan written text and read it aloud, which can be helpful for students when they encounter difficult words or phrases.

-2. Speech Recognition Software: This software converts spoken language into written text, allowing students to write by speaking.
+2. Speech recognition software: This software converts spoken language into written text, allowing students to write by speaking.
 This can help students express their ideas more fluently and with less frustration.

-3. Word Prediction Software: This software predicts the word a user is typing and suggests completions.
+3. Word prediction software: This software predicts the word a user is typing and suggests completions.
 This can speed up the writing process and help with spelling.

 Accommodations are an important part of supporting students with Dyslexia.
 By leveraging text-to-speech software, audiobooks, and other assistive technologies, we can help make reading more accessible and enjoyable for these students, thereby fostering their love of learning and boosting their confidence.